frittna/Crypto_Coin_Ticker/README.md

 - If no SD-Card is installed it will load the last good settings again - to clear all stored settings from internal memory hold ButtonB at start-up

-SEE CODE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD AND CONFIG FILE
+SEE CODE OR IN THE PACKAGE FOR FURTHER INSTRUCTIONS ABOUT THE SD-CARD AND CONFIG FILE